 An explanation of how different types of transitions can affect children and young people

-1. Types of transitions
+1. The 4 types of transitions

 - personal experiences such as parent's separating, bereavement, begining or leaveing a place of care.

 l - maturation, moving from one educational establishment to another.

 Transitions matter - supporting childnens in their ealry years foundation stage

 from Pensylvania USA better kid care.psu.edu...
 Understanding transitions